-Mode 1 allows the host to continually read the messages until the CHG line goes high, and the state of the CHG line determines whether or not the host should continue receiving messages from the device.
+Mode 1 allows the host to continually read the messages until the $\overline{\text{CHG}}$ line goes high, and the state of the $\overline{\text{CHG}}$ line determines whether or not the host should continue receiving messages from the device.

-NOTE The state of the CHG line should be checked only between messages and not between the bytes of a message.
-The precise point at which the CHG line changes state cannot be predicted and so the state of the CHG line cannot be guaranteed between bytes.
+The state of the $\overline{\text{CHG}}$ line should be checked only between messages and not between the bytes of a message.
+The precise point at which the $\overline{\text{CHG}}$ line changes state cannot be predicted and so the state of the $\overline{\text{CHG}}$ line cannot be guaranteed between bytes.

-The Communications Configuration T18 object can be used to configure the behavior of the $\overline{\text{CHG}}$ line.
-In addition to the $\overline{\text{CHG}}$ line operation modes described above, this object allows direct control over the state of the $\overline{\text{CHG}}$ line.
+The Communications Configuration T18 object can be used to configure the behavior of the CHG line.
+In addition to the CHG line operation modes described above, this object allows direct control over the state of the CHG line.

-7.9 SDA and SCL
+7.5 SDA and SCL

-The I^2C bus transmits data and clock with SDA and SCL respectively.
+The I2C bus transmits data and clock with SDA and SCL, respectively.
 These are open-drain.
 The device can only drive these lines low or leave them open.
-The termination resistors (Rp) pull the line up to VddIO if no I^2C device is pulling it down.
+The termination resistors (Rp) pull the line up to VddIO if no I2C device is pulling it down

 The termination resistors should be chosen so that the rise times on SDA and SCL meet the I^2C specifications for the interface speed being used, bearing in mind other loads on the bus.
-For best latency performance, it is recommended that no other devices share the I^2C bus with the ATMXT228UD.
+For best latency performance, it is recommended that no other devices share the I^2C bus with the maXTouch controller.

-7.10 Clock Stretching
+7.6 Clock Stretching

-The ATMXT228UD supports clock stretching in accordance with the I^2C specification.
-It may also instigate a clock stretch if a communications event happens during a period when the ATMXT228UD is busy internally.
+The device supports clock stretching in accordance with the I^2C specification.
+It may also instigate a clock stretch if a communications event happens during a period when the device is busy internally.
 The maximum clock stretch is 2 ms and typically less than 350 μ s.